 Because I'm not sure how long the bull market will last, I'm concurrently paying down mortgage debt and investing in stocks, bonds, and cheaper real estate investments around the country each month.
 The goal is that by the time a bear market arrives, I'll have less debt, additional gains in risk assets to buffer for a downturn, and plenty of cash to take advantage if things get really ugly.

-The Definition Of Reduced Exposure
+The Definition Of Reduced Investment Risk Exposure

 Reduced Exposure is great leading up to a bear market and for at least the first year of a bear market.
 Eventually, you'll want to switch from reduced exposure to Full Exposure once there are indications that the bear market has bottomed.

 Again, it's impossible to perfectly time the market.
 Therefore, it's important to do your best to manage your risk exposure at various points of the cycle.
 It's not bad to sell a little too soon or buy a little too early.

-Little-To-No Exposure = Misery
+Little-To-No Exposure = Investing FOMO

 You can have little-to-no exposure to risk assets, but that type of exposure will likely leave you bitter at life if you are not already financially independent because you'll have to work forever or experience endless envy towards those who bought a home or made a fortune in stocks or other risk assets.